Head of Department

 Our Photography course involves using creative approaches which go beyond mere observation and recording.
 You will use photography as a means of personal enquiry and expression, and create artwork using traditional darkroom techniques and digital imaging.
-At the end of the year, your work will be exhibited in our Art & Design show at Woking’s Lightbox gallery.
+At the end of the year we celebrate all work in our end of year summer exhibition.

 What skills will I develop?